moby/moby/docs/reference/commandline/build.md

 Once the image is built, squash the new layers into a new image with a single new layer.
-Squashing does not destroy any existing image, rather it creates a new image with the content of the squshed layers.
+Squashing does not destroy any existing image, rather it creates a new image with the content of the squashed layers.
 This effectively makes it look like all `Dockerfile` commands were created with a single layer.
 The build cache is preserved with this method.